Elise Cope, PhD

 kut2rm@virginia.edu

-Walt received his master’s degree from Virginia Tech in 2023 where his project focused on lateral parabrachial cholinergic neurons and their relationship to food reward behavior.
-Walt enjoys reading, music, and traveling.
+Walt received his master’s degree from Virginia Tech in 2023, where his project focused on lateral parabrachial cholinergic neurons and their relationship to food reward behavior.
+He joined the Cope Lab in 2023, where his research focuses on adult-born neurons and their influence on social memory.
+In his free time, Walt enjoys reading, music, and traveling.

 fzz4ef@virginia.edu